I know there are Brussels sprouts sceptics out there, but I think I have a recipe to change your mind!

-Brussels sprouts are a perfect, hearty, mid-winter vegetable and the seared scallops satisfied our desire to try and eat healthy during the week.
+Brussels sprouts are delicious prepared this way and the seared scallops satisfied our desire to try and eat healthy during the week.
 I don't think my husband ever had a Brussels sprout until we were married.
 I have turned him into a Brussels sprouts lover ;) He enjoyed everything about this dish!

 Good food to satisfy the soul on a winter storm night.